-It’s interesting to us when we have met people along the way who almost feel ’embarrassed’ that they work from home.
+It’s interesting to us when we meet people who almost feel ’embarrassed’ that they work from home.
 No way!!
-Show it off — take the time to share a few benefits even and why you love it so much.
+Show it off — take the time to share a few benefits and why you love it so much.
 People can’t appreciate what they don’t know.

 Personal Branding is Important

-It is suggested that personal branding is the most important thing in a home based business that is trying to build an identity.
-It comes from the clear and concise messaging, connecting with your prospects personally, credibility, etc. Take the time to put some attention into this, the earlier on the better.
+It is suggested that personal branding is essential in a home-based business trying to build an identity.
+It comes from clear and concise messaging, connecting with your prospects personally, credibility, etc. So take the time to pay some attention to this; the earlier, the better.